My Go-To Quiet Time Activities for Kids

 Then play nature sounds.
 Rain.
 Ocean.
 Birds singing.

-"What do think God was thinking when he made birds?"
+"What do you think God was thinking when he made birds?"

 Kids love guessing sounds.
-Makes them pay attention instead zoning out.
+Makes them pay attention instead of zoning out.

 Not big group crafts.
-Quiet individual ones keep hands busy.
+Quiet individual ones that keep hands busy.

 Friendship bracelets.
 Origami simple shapes.
 Drawing prayer requests.
 Making bookmarks.

-Mike learned make paper airplanes.
-Taught other kids quiet voice.
-Became teaching moment about helping others.
+Mike learned to make paper airplanes.
+Taught other kids in a quiet voice.
+Became a teaching moment about helping others.

 Self-contained activities.
 Minimal cleanup.
-Kids work own pace.
+Kids work at their own pace.

 Story CDs With Activities

 Audio Bible stories while kids do quiet activities.
-Listen while coloring or puzzles.
+Listen while coloring or doing puzzles.

 Different from watching videos.
-Have use imagination picture what's happening.
+Have to use imagination to picture what's happening.

-Tom loves listening David stories while building with blocks.
+Tom loves listening to David stories while building with blocks.
 Makes up scenes from what he's hearing.

 Kids can listen multiple times.
 Pick up new details each time.